Aisha-Yusuff/CV/README.md

 As a Marketing Assistant at an educational course provider, I was able to double the number of admissions for Healthcare-related programmes by working in a team to execute effective marketing campaigns.
 I consistently communicated with all team members to provide support when needed.
 I made sure to be attentive and enthusiastic when working on each campaign and always spoke in a polite tone to ensure I conveyed messages clearly.
 I also shared my opinions, concerns and asked questions for further clarification when I needed support.
 I also took on the role of leader during our initial meeting by asking all members of the team to share their strengths and prior experiences.
 This helped when I assigned tasks and ensured the strengths of each member of the team were utilized effectively.
 I was able to implement the skills I learned from this role into my final project at Makers Academy, where I had to work in an agile tech team to deliver a web application under time constraints.

-<h1 id="education> Education </h1>
+<h2 id="education"> Education </h2>

 #### Makers Academy (April 2022 - August 2022)

 An intensive 16-week full stack software engineering bootcamp focusing on:

 - Produced quality code using Test Driven Development (TDD), Single Responsibility Principle (SRP) and model, view and controller (MVC).
 - Adopted agile methodologies such as Kanban, pair programming, stand-ups and retros to effectively work in a team.
 - Practised self-led learning and Language-agnostic programming.
 - Learnt key development principles Behaviour Driven Development (BDD), SOLID, DRY.
 - Gained the ability to write unit, integration and end to end tests using RSpec, Capybara, Jest and Cypress.
 - Understand the importance of Version Control systems such as Git.
 - Built document-based and relational databases and designed schemas using MongoDB and SQL.

 #### University of Essex (October 2017 - July 2020)